Skip to content

 Local development (single user) stdio None Local Development

-Shared server (single access level) HTTP Single API key API Key Setup
+Shared server (single access level) HTTP One ARC1_API_KEYS entry API Key Setup

 Team server (role-based access) HTTP Multiple API keys with profiles API Key Setup